-Entrepreneurial Personality: The Human Side of Business
+The Entrepreneurial Personality: The Human Side of Self-Employment

-© Copyright. the Bibby Group.
+© Nick Bibby.
 All Rights Reserved.

-The following is an abbreviated version of an earlier work Bibby Group published on the entrepreneurial personality.
-This subject is a significant part of the Focus Program for Emerging Entrepreneurs, as our years of consulting demonstrates that the human side of business may be the most interesting.
+This subject is a significant part of the Focus Program for Emerging Entrepreneurs.
+Our years of consulting demonstrates that the human side of business ownership is the most interesting and the most complex.

-Then again, while there’s no ‘string’ of adjectives describing all entrepreneurs there is ‘one trait’ common to all.
+Then again, while there’s no string of adjectives describing all entrepreneurs there is one trait common to all.

 All entrepreneurs can be properly defined by one special trait, but that trait is not aggression, dominance, leadership, intelligence, integrity, or loyalty.
 Those ae universal traits.